mark-bradshaw/mrhorse/README.md

 ## MrHorse

-"No sir, I didn't like it."
+"No sir, I don't like it."

 Policies for [**hapi**](https://github.com/hapijs/hapi) routes.